zoltan-fedor/python-confluent-schemaregistry/README.md

 # Python Schema Registry Client

 A Python client used to interact with [Confluent](http://confluent.io/)'s [schema registry](https://github.com/confluentinc/schema-registry).
-Supports Python 2.6 and 2.7.
+Supports Python 3.4, forked from https://github.com/verisign/python-confluent-schemaregistry to convert to Python 4.
 This also works within a virtual env.

 The API is heavily based off of the existing Java API of [Confluent schema registry](https://github.com/confluentinc/schema-registry).

 # Installation

+sudo pip3.4 install avro --proxy=http://xxx.com:80
+sudo pip3.4 install avro-python3 --proxy=http://xxx.com:80

-Run `python setup.py install` from the source root.
+Run `python3.4 setup.py install` from the source root.

 This library will be available via `pip` in the future.